 An injury or death caused by a dangerous product is a traumatic experience for both victims and their families.
-During this stressful time, it’s important to contact a product liability lawyer to help you understand your rights as a consumer and get compensation for your injuries.
+During this stressful time, it’s important to contact a knowledgeable law firm to help you understand your rights as a consumer and get compensation for your injuries.
 Contact us to set up a free consultation.

 Why Are Dangerous And Defective Products Sold In The First Place?

 As consumers, we expect that the products we see on the shelves and buy for our families are safe.
 The public too often assumes that corporations and manufacturers have their best interests at heart.

 Unfortunately, in certain cases, these companies care more about saving money and protecting their image than the safety and well-being of the public.

 Companies are putting their financial interest ahead of your safety every day.
 They invest in the research and development of new products and getting them out to market.
 Admitting there’s a problem with one of their products not only has a direct impact on their bottom line, but can strain their relationship with distributors, wholesalers, their sales team, and retailers.

 We’ve seen cases where large corporations knew they had dangerous products and made a conscious business decision that it would be less expensive to leave it on shelves and deal with the damage claims and lawsuits than to engage in a product recall that would protect the public.

 Problems with products can include malfunctions with how the device was manufactured, designed, tested, or a failure to give proper warnings or notice of dangers associated with use of the device.